In this article

 One of the most desired benefits of BuildBook is the ability to bring everyone together in one place—before, during, and after projects.
 Who a team owner can invite to their account will first depend on which plan they have.

-Starter: One Team Member who is also the account owner and unlimited external users.
+Solo: One user who is also the account owner with unlimited external user project invitations.

 User Roles in Your BuildBook Account

 To help keep track of who's who, each user in a BuildBook account will fit into one of three roles.
-Note: External Users can only be added in a Paid Plan.
+Note: External Users can only be invited to projects in a Paid Plan.

-Team Admin: Anyone invited by the Team Owner who has full access to all account features including Projects, Portfolio, Collections, Leads, and Contacts.
+Pro Team Admin: Part of the Pro Team with full access to all account features including Projects, Portfolio, Collections, Opportunities, and Contacts.
 Admins cannot edit plan and billing info.
 They are likely an employee or trusted confidant of your company.

 Project Collaborators: Sub-contractors, vendors, designers, architects, etc.—anyone that is involved in one or more projects, but is not part of the internal company team.
-They are invited on a per-project basis by either a Team Owner or Team Member.
+They are invited on a per-project basis with different levels of access, as outlined below.

-Clients: Clients are invited on a per-project basis by either a Team Owner or Team Member.
+Clients: Clients are invited on a per-project basis.

 Permissions are granted on a project-by-project basis.
-Pro Team Admins/Members and Collaborators can be added with either “full access” or “limited access” to a project.
+The Pro Team and Collaborators can be added with either “full access” or “limited access” to a project.
 Clients are added with one permission level.

 Full access gives Pro Team Members/Admins and Collaborators full access to create and edit anything within the Project.